 • A national survey of public library attitudes about climate change, climate resilience, and public health;

-• Publication of 4 Background Reports that will examine our state of knowledge in several relevant areassuch as public library STEM programming; climate resilience, and community partnership development;
+• Publication of 4 Background Reports that will examine our state of knowledge in several relevant areas such as climate change communication, STEM learning ecosystems, role of public libraries in climate action planning, and centering health equity and climate justice to support community partnership development;

 • Resource-rich webpages hosted by the STAR Library Network and WebJunction;